- <div style="background-image:url(/live/image/gid/26/width/1600/height/300/crop/1/29986_finance_1.rev.1450464569.png)"/>

 2. Internship Request for Approval Form: This is to be signed by the student and all appropriate college advisors/officials listed on the form.

-3. Department of Economics and Business Internship Agreement: This is to be acknowledged and signed by the student and outlines course requirements.
+3. Department of Economics, Business and Finance Internship Agreement: This is to be acknowledged and signed by the student and outlines course requirements.

 4. Acknowledgement of Responsibilities and Waiver of Liability Form: This is to be signed by the student.